 3.4 DiPA: digital applications for nursing care

-There are various public funding programs available for legal manufacturers of digital health solutions, depending on the project focus, maturity, and target market.
+There are various public funding programs for manufacturers of digital health solutions, depending on the project focus, maturity, and target market.
 One of the most important and practical sources of funding in the German healthcare system is undoubtedly the G-BA Innovation Fund, which specifically supports new forms of care and offers attractive opportunities for software projects related to healthcare.

 4. Further current information on the development of medical device software and DiGA